j-rilling/SDCND_Capstone/README.md

 The waypoint loader determines all the valid waypoints the car can drive on and send them to be used by the waypoint updater node.

 The waypoint updater node determines the trajectory the car will follow on the next cycles using the base waypoints sent by the waypoint loader node.
-For that it does not only determine which waypoints the car will follow, but also determines the linear and angular velocities the car will need on those points.
+For that it does not only determine which waypoints the car will follow, but also determines the linear the car should drive on those points.
 Then the updated waypoints are sent to the waypoint follower node.

 #### Perception subsystem
 This subsystem is the one responsible of determining changes on the trajectory based on what the car senses.
 In the case of this project, the test track on the simulator and the real world site have only a traffic light, so the subsystem consists only on a traffic light detection node which was written by us in Python.